-While you might not find native Japanese animals wandering the neon-lit streets of Tokyo or trying to get to the other side of Shibuya Crossing, you only have to travel to Japan’s expansive mountainous regions, or its dense forests to find a wildlife world worth exploring.
+Japan might be known for its blend of culture, food and innovative technology, but what rarely gets recognised is its wildlife.
+While you might not find native Japanese animals wandering the neon-lit streets of Tokyo or trying to get to the other side of Shibuya crossing, you only have to travel to Japan’s expansive mountainous regions, or its dense forests to find a wildlife world worth exploring.
+From the cheeky macaques to the elegant sika deer, here are eight native animals to try spot on your next trip to Japan.

-1. Japanese Macaque
+1. Japanese macaque

 Read more: Where to go in Japan based on your travel vibes